mwl10/CRMA-scraper/README.md

 # CRMA-scraper
-web-scraper for museum exhibits within the Cedar Rapids Museum of Art website
+python3 script web-scraper for museum exhibits within the Cedar Rapids Museum of Art website